 Yes, absolutely.
 Adoration is for kids and whole families too.
 Just make sure that they are old enough to understand how to be quiet.
 Kids under the legal age cannot be assigned an hour on their own, but they may adore with their family.

 New Adorers Needed

 Are you interested in a holy hour adoration commitment?
 We are always in need of adorers.
-Ideally two adorers are prefered for each hour.
+Ideally two adorers are preferred for each hour.
 Please complete the form below and we will forward your information to the adore scheduler.

 Will You Commit?

 Not enough time?